osamaghaliah/OOP_Ex2/README.md

    _Each one of the above implementations were developed by implementing Java's Callable <T> interface & extending ThreadPoolExecutor class._

 * **Design Patterns Used -** _In order to achieve the objective mentioned above, we have implemented various design patterns that contribute in wrapping our solution as a whole.
 Design patterns are building blocks of a system's architecture which are recurring solution to design problems we face.
 They tend to identify and specify abstractions that are above the level of single classes and instances.
-Design Patterns are classified into 3 categories: Creational, Behavioural & Structural.
+Design Patterns are classified into 3 categories: Creational, Behavioral & Structural.
 Now, let's introduce the design patterns we used that all together present us our final solution:_

    - _**Thread Pool:** The Thread Pool pattern is a design pattern, used in software engineering to organise the processing of a large number of queued tasks through a smaller/limited number of threads.
 Results can also be queued.
 When a thread finishes it's task it requests another.
 If none are available, the thread can wait or terminate.
 Such pattern was used in our solution to provide a customized thread pool that progresses tasks according to their priorities and not according to its threads._